NeilLXia/NeilLXia/README.md

 ### <div align="center">I'm Neil, a software engineer located in the SF Bay Area.</div>

-- 🗓️ I’m currently working on a browser-based chess game!
-I'm trying to integrate WebSockets/Django Channels into my project so that new moves will automatically get pushed to the client.
+- 🗓️ I recently built a chess game that uses JS Websockets / Django Channels to make new moves automatically push into the client.
+Check it out here: <a href="http://52.14.94.247:8000/"/>

-- 🌱 My goals are to learn more about system-design and what it means to build products at a larger scale.
+- 🌱 I am a impact and people-driven engineer that is looking to see tangible impact to projects on while working alongside brilliant-minded and warm individuals.

 <br/>